amunrarara/writing-published/LoveGod.md

 Visions of the future intoxicated his mind.
 A beautiful girl in the passenger seat of his first car, a view of the city from the lover's hilltop; he, a famous hero with bulging muscles, saving beautiful women from criminal intentions and taking them to the top of a New York City skyscraper, to make love under the glowing sky; and Cindy, her smile, her kiss, the penis of a badger in the pocket of his jeans, stiff and powerful like the sword of an ancient king.

 “Yes, my boy.
 Yes.
 You feel its power.
 That is the power of a love god.
 Not in these silly words on long-dead paper, but in the breath of burning passion, issued from your throat in the moments of ecstasy when you are wrapped by the arms of a beautiful woman.
 You cannot build the fire of passion with your ideas of love, my boy.
-It is with your breath that you win a woman's heart.”
+It is with passion that you win a woman's heart.”

 They sat for a long time.
 It could have been an hour, or a day, or seven weeks.
 Jimmy held the badger's ancient penis carefully in his hands.